From scenic wine country to great shopping in a colonial city, the Old Dominion offers cool treks for all interests.

 Rolling hills, horse country and Blue Ridge mountain views lend this exurban-meets-country county (just 46 miles from DC) a bucolic appeal.
 Start in the throwback-cool town of Leesburg, where the 18th- and 19th-century storefronts hold antique shops, hip restaurants and indie boutiques.
 You’ll find more shopping at the nearby Leesburg Corner Premium Outlets, where stores include Coach, Saks and Restoration Hardware off-price outposts.

-Circa-1758 Middleburg, with its old stone buildings and village vibe, acts as the center of horse country, with shops carrying hunting clothes and the atmospheric, long-running Red Fox Inn & Tavern.
+The historic town of Middleburg, with its old stone buildings and village vibe, acts as the center of horse country, with shops carrying hunting clothes and the atmospheric, long-running Red Fox Inn & Tavern.
 Outside of the major towns, several dozen wineries reside in the scenic mountain foothills, and there’s also a burgeoning craft-brewery movement.

 Shenandoah National Park and Luray Caverns

 One of the best ways to explore the Blue Ridge Mountains is to visit the lush Shenandoah National Park, just 75 miles from DC.
 The 200,000-acre natural wonder boasts camping and lodge facilities, rushing rivers, miles of hiking trails (don’t miss the views from the Hawksbill Canyon route) and plenty of wildlife.
-Not far from the park’s Rockfish Gap entrance, Luray Caverns draws cave fans with cathedral-sized spaces, dazzling rock formations and family-focused attractions like a rope course and a toy museum
+Not far from the park’s Rockfish Gap entrance, Luray Caverns draws cave fans with cathedral-sized spaces, dazzling rock formations and family-focused attractions like a rope course and a toy museum.

 Old Town Alexandria